pygame/pygame/docs/reST/ref/image.rst

    ``Surface.convert()`` with no arguments, to create a copy that will draw more quickly on the screen.

-   For alpha transparency, like in .png images use the ``convert_alpha()`` method after loading so that the image has per pixel transparency.
+   For alpha transparency, like in .png images, use the ``convert_alpha()`` method after loading so that the image has per pixel transparency.

    Pygame may not always be built to support all image formats.
 At minimum it will support uncompressed ``BMP``.
-If ``pygame.image.get_extended()`` returns 'True', you should be able to load most images (including png, jpg and gif).
+If ``pygame.image.get_extended()`` returns 'True', you should be able to load most images (including PNG, JPG and GIF).

    You should use ``os.path.join()`` for compatibility.